pratheeshsatheeshkumar/Deploying-an-AWS-VPC-Public-and-Private-Subnets-with-NAT-using-Terraform./README.md

 ![](https://miro.medium.com/max/1400/0*TBBrFvlIpywPioWT.png)

-This article uses Terraform code to deploy AWS VPC, Public and Private Subnets with NAT Gateway.
+This article uses a refactored Terraform code to deploy AWS VPC, Public and Private Subnets with NAT Gateway.

 You can utilize the code explained here to build your own infra as I have tried to keep it generic in terms of the number of Subnets and Availability Zones.
 This number is decided by the selection of your desired region.